 The architecture described in this document to support the application of SHAKEN procedures to callback calls assumes that multimedia callback calls are routed via a Transit Function in an IMS NG9-1-1 Emergency Services Network.
 The Transit Function is assumed to interact with the STI-AS to support caller identity authentication and signing as well as RPH signing.
 The Transit Function will invoke the STI-AS for callback calls presented to it after call processing has completed, that is, after the destination interconnected network has been determined.
 The STI-AS is responsible for asserting/signing the telephone identity of the caller (i.e., the PSAP originating the callback call) as well as the RPH value included in the SIP INVITE message associated with the callback call.
 The STI-AS will return two SIP Identity header fields (one associated with the caller identity and one associated with the RPH) to the Transit Function, constructed per [RFC 8224].
 The Transit Function will include the Identity headers in outgoing signaling, and route the callback call toward the home network of the emergency caller.
+(See ATIS-0500032 for further details related to the processing of callback calls within an IMS NG9-1-1 Emergency Services Network.)

+The callback architecture described in this document also assumes that an entry IBCF in the emergency caller’s home network will interact with the STI-VS to support verification of the signed caller identity and RPH.
+As described in Clause 6.1.1, the entry point IBCF in the emergency caller’s home network will build and send a verificationRequest to the STI-VS over the Ms reference point in an HTTP POST message.
+The STI-VS will respond by returning a verificationResponse in an HTTP 200 (OK) message that contains “verstatValue” parameters reflecting the verification status of the Identity header associated with calling identity and the Identity header associated with the RPH.
+The IBCF will include the ‘verstat’ information in SIP signaling sent toward the emergency caller.

+While this document assumes an architecture that uses the Ms reference point to support the application of SHAKEN authentication and verification to 9-1-1 originations and callback calls, other architectures are possible.

 Overview